-Ignition box is connected to the accumulator through the master switch labelled MASTER SWITCH.
+Keyed ignition switch is connected to the accumulator through the master switch labelled MASTER SWITCH.
 It has positions OFF - INST. - CHARGE - START.
 In the OFF position, the starter is electrically isolated.
-In the INST. position are energized single value instruments (RPM indicator, coolant temp. indicator, oil temp. indicator, engine hours and flight hours) and fuel pump.
-In the CHARGE position also a warn light CHARGE is energized and indicates the charging status.
+In the INST. position are energized single value instruments (engine hours and flight hours counter) and fuel pump.
+In the CHARGE position also a warning lamp CHARGE is energized and indicates the charging status.
 In the START position, the starter is energized and will automatically return to the position CHARGE when released.
-Before repeated engine starting, it is necessary to turn the ignition box to OFF position first, and then to position START.
+Before repeated engine starting, it is necessary to turn the keyed ignition switch to OFF position first, and then to position START.

-Dynon SkyView SV-D1000 displays are connected through a circuit breaker directly to the master switch.
+Dynon SkyView SV-D1000 displays are connected through a circuit breaker directly to the MASTER SWITCH.

-Avionics (RDST, XPDR, intercom) are activated by a separate switch labelled AVIONICS and are connected through a circuit breaker to the master switch.
+Avionics (RDST, XPDR, intercom) are activated by a separate switch labelled AVIONICS and are connected through a circuit breaker to the MASTER SWITCH.

-Navigation and anti-collision lights are activated by a switch labelled NAV/ACL and are connected through a circuit breaker to the master switch.
-Landing lights are activated by a switch labelled LAND and are connected through a circuit breaker to the master switch.
+Navigation and anti-collision lights are activated by a switch labelled NAV/ACL and are connected through a circuit breaker to the MASTER SWITCH.
+Landing lights are activated by a switch labelled LAND and are connected through a circuit breaker to the MASTER SWITCH.

-Fuel pump is activated by a separate switch labelled FUEL PUMP and is connected through a circuit breaker to the INST. position of ignition box.
+Fuel pump is activated by a separate switch labelled FUEL PUMP and is connected through a circuit breaker to the INST. position of keyed ignition switch.